ubeyidah/nviron/README.md

 ## 💬 Feedback

-Have ideas to improve `envgaurd`?
+Have ideas to improve `envctrl`?
 Open an issue or reach out — all suggestions welcome!